-The University of Richmond's office of Disability Services strives to ensure that students with disabilities and/or temporary conditions (i.e., concussions & injuries) are provided opportunity for
+The University of Richmond's office of Disability Services strives to ensure that students with disabilities and/or temporary conditions (i.e., concussions & injuries) are provided opportunity for full participation and equal access.
+Students who are approved for academic accommodations must complete the following steps to implement their accommodations in each class:

-- 1) Submit their Disability Accommodation Notice (DAN) to each of their professors via the Disability Services Student Portal available at this link: sl.richmond.edu/be. - 2) Request a meeting with each professor to create an accommodation implementation plan.
+1) Submit their Disability Accommodation Notice (DAN) to each of their professors via the Disability Services Student Portal available at this link: sl.richmond.edu/be.

+2) Request a meeting with each professor to create an accommodation implementation plan.
 Disability Services is available to assist, as needed.